its-edalo/slay-the-jokers/README.md

 - **Disclaimer**: This mod is still under development, so some features might not work perfectly.
 If you encounter any issues, please let me know!
     - *More formal disclaimer for meanies: this project is a hobby project, provided as-is, with no guarantees of stability, correctness, or suitability for any purpose.
 You're welcome to use it - but I take no responsibility if something goes wrong.*

+## Acknowledgments

+Big Thank Yous to all the following people:

+- [@tusharsadhwani](https://github.com/tusharsadhwani) for the suggestion and implementation of the `uv` package manager usage
+- [@yotka2](https://github.com/yotka2) for helping with the server setup and maintenance
+- [@espav](https://twitch.tv/espav) for being the extension's first tester and providing invaluable feedback
+- [@edzy](https://twitch.tv/edzyttv) for helping debug the mod and lending his face to the extension's cover image